zeroxthreef/Half-Link/README.md

 (It was the quickest hack to fix things not compiling.
 I know there are better ways, and I'm just writing what I did.
 You'll definitely want to change it back after building)

-After that, copy your half-life game files to your halflife folder (or whatever you called it).
+After that, copy your half-life game files to your Half-Link folder.
 To quote the Xash3D building and running wiki(dont run this, im just quoting), "Copy valve folder from Half-Life: cp -r $HOME/.steam/steam/steamapps/common/Half-Life/valve $HOME/Games/Xash3D", but don't use that command because it will copy to the wrong place.
 Do``cp -r $HOME/.steam/steam/steamapps/common/Half-Life/valve ."``(yes, keep the '.').
 If that isn't where your halflife files are located, copy from the proper directory instead.

 Then, in the sdk root:

 ```
-cd halflife
 git clone https://github.com/FWGS/xash3d.git --recursive
 git clone https://github.com/FWGS/hlsdk-xash3d.git --recursive
 git clone https://github.com/FWGS/nanogl.git xash3d/engine/nanogl